 There is an added scene were Lydia is developing the pictures she took of Adam and Barbra.
 Then after her mother yells at her and blames her for cutting holes in her sheets Lydia runs upstairs and tries to convince her dad the pictures are real.

-There is an added 10 seconds after the adults were in the attic searching for the ghost were we see the desert monster trying to eat Adam and Barbra as they hang from the attic window.
+There is more to the scene where the adults search the attic for the ghosts were we see the desert monster trying to eat Adam and Barbra as they hang from the attic window.

 Finally there is an extra 2 minute scene at the end were we see Lydia riding her bike home from school and her parents talking to Jane on the phone telling her they do not want to sell the house.

-Side note: Lydia's dancing scene is cut short in this version, and there is no scene with Beetlejuice in the waiting room.
+Lydia's dancing scene is shorter in this version, and there is no scene with Beetlejuice in the waiting room.
+The film ends with a final exterior shot of the house.
 See more »